Clubs & Activities

 Knit-A-Hat, Get-A-Hat is a community service based club.
 Students learn to knit hats that are then donated to children with cancer.
 We donate to the organization "Knots for Love".
 Students who attend this club are encouraged to attend regularly in order to learn the skills required to complete this project.
 In addition to a great way to socialize and help at the same time, students also get to knit a hat for themselves!

 Sponsor: Diane Gawalt (Librarian)

-Date/Location: This club will begin after Thanksgiving break and run until Spring Break.
-It will meet every Monday in the professional library
+Date/Location: This club will begin on November 12th and run until Spring Break.
+It will meet every Tuesday in Room 147

 Students at Irving enjoy celebrating birthdays and special accomplishments by decorating the outsides of their friends' lockers!
 Locker decorating is allowed for up to three students per locker.
 Students are responsible for signing up to decorate a locker during their lunch.
 Students bring their own supplies to decorate with.